 For each individual person, their image is comprised of as many as 40 contact prints of 8x10 inch film.
 The image on each piece of film is shot 1:1, or life-size.
 These contact prints are then assembled to produce a full-size portrait.
-The only exception is Walter Echo-Hawk, pictured with his portrait which is printed twice life size!
+The only exceptions are Walter Echo-Hawk and Zuni Bufffalo Dancer with are pictured below, which are printed twice life-size!

 Click an image below to start Slide Show